Optimal Stopping via Randomized Neural Networks: Convergence of the randomized fitted Q-iteration (RFQI)

-Similar as in Section~\ref{sec:Convergence of the Longstaff-Schwartz version}, we first introduce some additional technical notation needed for the proofs.
-Then we describe the steps from the theoretical idea of \OurAlgoRS to its implementable version that was presented in Section~\ref{sec:optimal stopping via reinforcement learning}.
-In contrast to Section~\ref{sec:Convergence of the Longstaff-Schwartz version}, the algorithms described here are applied simultaneously for all dates.
-Again these descriptions are based on \citep{Tsitsiklis2001Regression}.
-Finally we prove the main result using Theorem~\ref{thm: convergence of projection} again.
+Similarly as in Appendix~\ref{sec:Convergence of the Longstaff-Schwartz version}, we first introduce some additional technical notation needed for the proofs.
+Then, we describe the steps from the theoretical idea of RFQI to its implementable version that was presented in Section~\ref{sec:optimal stopping via reinforcement learning}.
+In contrast to Appendix~\ref{sec:Convergence of the Longstaff-Schwartz version}, the algorithms described here are applied simultaneously for all times.
+Again, the proof is a direct consequence of \citep{Tsitsiklis2001Regression} and Theorem~\ref{thm: convergence of projection}, but is given in detail for completeness.